KingCueio/IRPH-Survival-2-Custom-Enchantment/README.md

 <b> Hex (IV) </b><br>
 <b> Applies to: </b> Axes <br>
-<b> Effects: </b> Once a target is affected by Hexna portion of all their outgoing damage is decreased.
-1.5-4 HP damage is reflected back to them.<br>
+<b> Effects: </b> Once a target is affected by Hex, a portion of all their outgoing damage is decreased.
+5 to 20 HP damage is reflected back to them.<br>
 | Level | Cooldown | Chance | Souls
 | :-: | :-: | :-: | :-:
 | I| 10 sec| 8.0%| 100